anhdau185/react-course-wk1-stopwatch/README.md

 Clone this repository into your local machine by navigating to your desired containing directory and running:\
 `git clone https://github.com/anhdau185/react-course-wk1-stopwatch.git`

-then `cd react-course-wk1-stopwatch` and `yarn install` to install the packages.
+then `cd react-course-wk1-stopwatch`.
+Make sure you're using node version >= 14 and `yarn install` to install the packages.

 ## How to run app locally